OCD & DISABILITY BENEFITS

 The RFC also includes your mental symptoms.
 If you have anxiety or fear due to OCD, then you need to seek treatment.
 If despite treatment, your OCD symptoms continue, then your records will show why you cannot work.

 The records will state that you cannot follow instructions, spend too much time on behaviors, and that you cannot control your anxiety.
 Your treatment records are the most important evidence of your OCD.
-If you don’t have health insurance, then go to the free and low cost mental health sources on this website.
+If you don’t have health insurance, then review the list of free and low cost mental health sources.
 We have won over $100 million in ongoing and back due SSD benefits for our clients.
 Let us help you too.

-If you cannot win benefits by meeting a listing, you can try to win benefits by proving that your OCD limits your RFC.
-In other words, you can try to prove that your OCD symptoms limit you to the point that you cannot work a 40 hour work week.
+If you cannot win benefits by meeting a listing, then you can try to win benefits by proving your OCD limits your RFC.
+In other words, you can try to prove that your OCD symptoms limit you to the point that you cannot work.

 Also, the SSA will review any statements from other medical sources and statements from your past boss.
-Likewise, if they need more information, they may send you to a doctor for an exam.
+Likewise, if they need more information, they may send you to one of their doctors for an exam.
 You do not have to pay for this exam.
-Learn more here about what to expect at SSA’s doctor exam.
+Learn what to expect at SSA’s doctor exam.

 The SSA will also consider descriptions about your limits from your family, neighbors and friends.
 For example, your family or friends could write a statement about what they have seen you go through.
 They can talk about your mental symptoms and your behaviors.
-Find out more here about RFC and how it along with age can help you win SSD benefits.
-Also, find out more about SSA’s Medical Vocational Guidelines.
+Find out how your RFC along with age can help you win SSD benefits.
+Also, find out about SSA’s Medical Vocational Guidelines.

 HOW DOES THE SSA FIGURE OUT YOUR RFC WHEN YOU HAVE OCD?

-Typically, hiring a lawyer to help you do this is a wise choice.
-Learn more here about how to obtain your medical evidence for free.
+Once you have a treating source, then you need to hire an attorney to help you win your SSDI case.
+Hiring a lawyer to help you win benefits is a wise choice.
+Learn how to obtain your medical evidence for free.
 If you do not have enough medical evidence for them to make a decision, then they will arrange for your to visit one of their doctors.
-Find out more about the SSA doctor exam.
+Find out about the SSA doctor exam.

-YOUR RESIDUAL FUNCTIONAL CAPACITY IS BASED UPON YOUR OWN STATEMENTS
+YOUR RFC IS BASED UPON YOUR OWN STATEMENTS

 One of the other things the SSA considers when looking at your RFC is your own statements.
 They will read the forms you fill out for them.
 For example, when you apply you fill out forms about your past work.
 You also fill out forms during the appeals process about what you do during the day.

 You may even suffer from fatigue or severe anxiety due to OCD.
-Learn more about benefits for Anxiety Disorder.
+Learn about benefits for Anxiety Disorder.
 If you have these problems, then you need to say so on your SSA forms.
 Your answers on these forms are often some of the most important statements you make.
 If you state on your Work History form that you did not need extra breaks or that you were not fired due to being late to work, then that is what the SSA assumes is correct.
-OCD would normally interfere with your ability to concentrate during a work day or get to work on time.
+OCD would normally interfere with your ability to concentrate during a work day.
+It might also stop you from getting to work on time.
 If you can work without breaks in order to perform OCD behaviors, then the SSA will assume you can work.

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS